 E.g., A Russian history teacher

-Syntactic ambiguity may be defined as follows: a sentence is syntactically ambiguous if it has two (or more) meanings that cannot be ascribed to the semantic structure of the words it is made up of.
+Syntactic ambiguity may be defined as follows: a sentence is syntactically ambiguous if it has two (or more) meanings that cannot be ascribed to the semantic structure of the words it comprises.
 It is sometimes referred to in the literature as constructional homonymy.
 IC Analysis cannot account for constructional homonymy.

 E.g., John washed the car in the garage.